glenswift/numbers/README.md

 This code misses some important features (like error handling) and common design practices (like usage of `typesafe-actions`), tests and other stuff.

-This made intentionally to save time spent on test task, I hope we'll get chance to discuss this issues during interview.
+This has been made intentionally to save time spent on test task, I hope we'll get chance to discuss this issues during interview.

 To start run: